 Simon DeVile, MA Vet MB, CertVR, Cert SAM, MRCVS.
 Director

 I qualified at Cambridge University in 1991 and joined the practice in 1995 becoming a Partner on 1st August 2004.

 I am an RCVS certificate holder in Veterinary Radiology and in Small Animal Medicine and take referrals in diagnostic imaging and small animal medicine.

 I am married to Kim and have three children, Jack, Finlay and Sophie.
-We have a labrador called George, and two cats called Bryan and Lexi.
+We have two cats called Elmo McFlashman and Lexi.
 I am a school governor at Ocklynge junior school.
 In my spare time I enjoy running and cycling on the Downs.
 My mid-life crisis resulted in a passion for running and I have completed 10 marathons and some local triathlons.

 I qualified at London University in 2001 and joined the practice in March 2002.
 In the summer of 2014 I became a partner in the practice and look forward to continuing success at the practice.

 I have a certificate in Small Animal Practice and am keen on all aspects of medicine and surgery.
 My interests include Rugby (especially following the Welsh rugby team), squash, tennis, DIY and cycling.